Mount Marty University Fast Facts

-MMC is dedicated to making private, quality education affordable.
-Ninety-seven percent of MMC students receive financial assistance.
+MMU is dedicated to making private, quality education affordable.
+One-hundred percent of MMU students receive financial assistance.
 Last year, we gave our students over $13 million in aid through scholarships, grants, loans, and employment.
-Awards include grants and scholarships from MMC, as well as federal assistance, work study, and loan programs.
+Awards include grants and scholarships from MMU, as well as federal assistance, work study, and loan programs.
 Scholarships are available for academics, athletics, music, and talent.
 For more information, check out our scholarships and financial assistance.

 Mount Marty is dedicated to making a quality, private education affordable.
 We offer you some of the best educational value for your future.
 Tuition costs vary depending on enrollment status, campus and program.
 See:Costs

-Mount Marty College is affiliated with the Roman Catholic Church.
-The Benedictine Community of Sacred Heart Monastery is the sponsoring agent of the college; the Board of Trustees is the final governing board of the institution.
+Mount Marty University is affiliated with the Roman Catholic Church.
+The Benedictine Community of Sacred Heart Monastery is the sponsoring agent of the university; the Board of Trustees is the final governing board of the institution.